-4 (a) Beginning in the 2012 fiscal year, the following foundation education-aid formula shall take effect.
-The foundation education aid for each district shall be the sum of the core instruction amount in subdivision (a)(1) and the amount to support high-need students in subdivision (a)(2), which shall be multiplied by the district state-share ratio calculated pursuant to § 16-7.2-4 to determine the foundation aid.
+4 (a) Beginning in the 2012 fiscal year, the following foundation education-aid formula shall 5 take effect.
+The foundation education aid for each district shall be the sum of the core instruction 6 amount in subdivision (a)(1), and the amount to support high-need students in subdivision (a)(2), 7 and the amount to support school districts in subsection (a)(3) of this section which shall be multiplied by the district state-share ratio calculated pursuant to § 16-7.2-4 to determine the foundation aid.

-(1) The core-instruction amount shall be an amount equal to a statewide, per-pupil coreinstruction amount as established by the department of elementary and secondary education, derived from the average of northeast regional expenditure data for the states of Rhode Island, program and multiplied by the district average daily membership as defined in § 16-7-22.
+10 (1) The core-instruction amount shall be an amount equal to a statewide, per-pupil coreinstruction amount as established by the department of elementary and secondary education,

+12 derived from the average of northeast regional expenditure data for the states of Rhode Island,

-12 Massachusetts, Connecticut, and New Hampshire from the National Center for Education Statistics instruction, general administration, school administration, and other support services from the
+Massachusetts, Connecticut, and New Hampshire from the National Center for Education Statistics

-13 (NCES) that will adequately fund the student instructional needs as described in the basic education
+14 (NCES) that will adequately fund the student instructional needs as described in the basic education instruction, general administration, school administration, and other support services from the